Cost of Attendance

 |N.C.
 Residents||Out-of-State Residents|

-Over the past four years, annual increases in Carolina’s tuition and fees have averaged $410 (or a little more than 7%) for North Carolina students and $1,400 (or a little less than 7%) for out-of-state students.
-These increases are inevitable, and comparable to annual increases at similar institutions.
-And despite the increases, Carolina remains one of the best values among the nation’s public research universities.
+Over the past four years, annual increases in Carolina’s tuition and fees have averaged $455 (or a little more than 6%) for North Carolina students and $2,263 (or a little less than 8%) for out-of-state students.
+These increases are comparable to those at similar universities, and Carolina remains one of the best values in public higher education.

 It’s also worth noting that increases in tuition are for good reasons – they help fund important University priorities that strengthen the education we offer and make your Carolina degree more valuable.
 For example, tuition increases in recent years have helped improve academic advising, increase faculty salaries and provide more need-based financial aid.
 And anytime tuition increases, we also increase our funding for need-based aid, so qualifying students are fully protected from the impact of the increase.